A woman found her three young grandchildren dead. Their mother is the sole suspect.

 The grandmother of the children, who were 6 months, 2 and 3, called 911 about 9:30 a.m.
 Saturday after discovering their bodies in the Reseda, Calif., apartment, the Los Angeles Times reported.
 By then, Carrillo was gone.

 Police did not disclose a cause of death, although multiple local outlets reported that the children had been stabbed.
 With a motive unknown, Lt.
-Raul Jovel told reporters that investigators would be “talking with this lady at length to try to figure out what’s going on in her mind.”
+Raul Jovel told reporters, investigators would be “talking with this lady at length to try to figure out what’s going on in her mind.”

 “These are the moments we carry throughout our career,” he said.
 “It’s hard to process that as a police officer.”